Spelt Sourdough Bread – Nutty, Crusty, and Easy to Make at Home

 - Bubbly starter – We store our starter in the refrigerator between baking days so will feed it for a couple of days before using it to make sure it’s good and active before baking.

-- After you feed your starter, wait until it’s increased in volume about 30%.
-That’s usually about 4 hours for mine but if we’re mixing in the morning can be 6 to 8 hours overnight.
+- After you feed your starter, wait until it’s increased in volume by about 30%.
+That’s usually about 4 hours for mine, but if we’re mixing in the morning, it can be 6 to 8 hours overnight.

 - Organic Bread Flour – Bread flour has a higher protein content than AP flour.
 That higher protein provides more structure to your loaf.
 It worked very well with the wheat flour